maciejsmolinski/qrd.js/README.md

 ## Todos

-* Make sure the code is extendable so that points can be put in 3-D space
-* Make sure matrix could use custom-made printers so that users can do whatever they want with computed data (e.g. print the matrix, print the shortest path etc.)
+* Use browserify to provide browser-friendly version of the library
+* Automate workflow with grunt/gulp
+* Provide easy to use API for finding shortest path

 ## Installation